mongodb/mongo-c-driver/doc/bulk.rst

 Bulk Insert
 -----------

-First we need to fetch a bulk operation handle from the :symbol:`mongoc_collection_t <mongoc_collection_t>`.
+First we need to fetch a bulk operation handle from the :symbol:`mongoc_collection_t`.
 This can be performed in either ordered or unordered mode.
 Unordered mode allows for greater parallelization when working with sharded clusters.

 .. code-block:: c